StevenJohnson86/lab-02-tools-and-context/lab-steven/readme.md

 # 401 Lab 2 - Testing with .call and .apply

 ### Objective
-_Use context management methods .call and .apply in a modules.
-Export the functionality, and test each with at least two tests_
+**Use context management methods .call and .apply in a modules.
+Export the functionality, and test each with at least two tests.**

 ### Methods
 * Mariner constructor